Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness: Introduction

-Very recently, \cite{Rezaei2020A} have demonstrated that fine-tuned models are vulnerable to adversarial examples crafted solely based on the pre-trained model.
+Very recently it has been demonstrated~\cite{Rezaei2020A} that models transferred by re-learning the last linear layer are vulnerable to adversarial examples crafted solely based on the pre-trained model.
 In other words, an adversary can attack a pre-trained model available on open repositories, \textit{e.g.}, TorchVision, and use the adversarial image to deceive the transferred models.
-The success of this attack raises security concerns for the widely-adopted fine-tuning mechanism, which is also used in industrial applications such as Google's AutoML~\cite{gautoml} and Microsoft's Custom Vision~\cite{azure}.
+In this paper, we show that such an attack can also deceive models transferred with end-to-end fine-tuning.
+This finding raises security concerns for the widely-adopted fine-tuning mechanism, which is also used in industrial applications such as Google's AutoML~\cite{gautoml} and Microsoft's Custom Vision~\cite{azure}.
 In this work, we take a first step toward alleviating this problem.
 Intuitively, the vulnerability to such an attack stems from the similarity between the pre-trained and the transferred models.
-Thus, to improve the robustness of the transferred models, one would prefer the transferred model to be dissimilar to the pre-trained one.
-However, we find that existing fine-tuning methods result in transferred models that are similar to the pre-trained one, which in turn makes them vulnerable to such an attack.
+However, we find that models transferred with existing fine-tuning methods are similar to the pre-trained ones, which in turn makes them vulnerable to the attack developed by Rezaei \textit{et al.}~\cite{Rezaei2020A}.
 In contrast, models trained with random initialization are much more robust to such attacks, with the caveat that these models often exhibit much lower accuracy compared to fine-tuning.
-As an alternative, we propose to train from random initialization with noisy feature distillation, which achieves clean-data performance similar to fine-tuning and the robustness comparable to training with random initialization.
-Quantitatively, the success rate of $\ell_{\infty}$-norm projected gradient descent (PGD) attack averaged across five datasets drops from 74.3\%, 65.7\%, 70.3\%, and 50.75\% to 6.9\%, 4.4\%,4.9\%, and 6.9\% for ResNet-18, ResNet-50, ResNet-101, and MobileNetV2, respectively.
+As an alternative to prior methods, we propose \underline{re}-training with \underline{no}isy \underline{fea}ture distilla\underline{tion} (or \textbf{Renofeation} for short), which achieves clean-data performance similar to fine-tuning and the robustness of training with random initialization.
 Overall, our contributions are as follows: